 Second, if there is a food that travels into the home, and Niko would love to try it, I won’t let him.

 ME either, but some do.
 Again, another reason we can’t just purchase.

 Added In & The Cost

 The products house ingredients that include Palm Oil (great for those that want to have a heart attack), and of course lard.

 Now I am not saying we are perfect, but pre-packaged foods have a lot of preservatives and additives we don’t need to consume.

 Think about this, if those french horns with cream filling can sit on a table without refrigeration and not break down, what do you think the cream filling does once it’s in your arteries?
-It sits there!